timou0911/Ethernaut-Writeup/17. Recovery ★★★☆☆/README.md

 ## Concept

 1. One can determine the address of a specific contract by reviewing the transaction details on [Etherscan](https://etherscan.io/).
-2. Alternatively, the address of a contract can be calculated by `keccak256(address, nonce)`.
+2. Alternatively, the address of a contract can be calculated.

 ## Level Target